enadzan/massivejobs/README.md

 # MassiveJobs.RabbitMqBroker
 Open-source library for simple, distributed background processing for .NET, powered by RabbitMQ message broker.
+The documentation, once finished, will be available at [MassiveJobs.NET](https://massivejob.net) web site.

 ## Requirements